videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/screen-share.md

 };
 ```

-3. Let's now add the screen share audio to these component.
+3. Let's now add the screen share audio to this component.
 YOu can get the `screenShareAudioStream` from the `useParticipant` hook.

 ```js
 const PresenterView = ({ presenterId }) => {